katrikken/gdp-ai-agent/README.md

 2) Configuration: OpenAI API Key

 Since the agent relies on the OpenAI model for natural language processing, you must provide your API key.
-Before running the application, open your *src/main/resources/application.yml* file and add the following configuration, replacing the placeholder with your actual key:
+Before running the application, create file *src/main/resources/secrets.yml* file and add the following configuration, replacing the placeholder with your actual key:

 ```
 spring.ai.openai.api-key: {your api key}